Reuh/anselme/README.md

 The purpose of this system is both to allow several scripts to run at the same time with an easy way to avoid interferences, and to make sure the global state is always in a consistent (and not in the middle of a calculation): since scripts can be interrupted at any time, when it is interrupted, anything that was changed between the last checkpoint and the interruption will be discarded.
 When running the script again, it will resume correctly at the last reached checkpoint.
 See [function calls](#function-calls) for more details on how to call/resume a function.

-Checkpoints are set per function.
-Paragraphs are expected to be defined inside functions only.
+Checkpoints are set per function, and are expected to be defined inside functions only.

-Commiting also happens after a paragraph has been manually called or resumed from.
+State merging also happens after a checkpoint has been manually called or resumed from.

 ### Lines types